medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

        }
    ]
    ```
+6. Find the `subPath` of the deployment by running `./troubleshooting/get-volume-binding <your-namespace> <the-couchdb-deployment-name>`.
+This will give you a json that contains the subPath.
+  `"subPath": "storage/medic-core/couchdb/data"`
+The couchdb-deployment is usually `cht-couchdb`.
+But, it can sometimes be `cht-couchdb-1`.
+To find out the list of deployments in your namespace, run from within the deploy directory of the CHT:
+`./troubleshooting/list-deployments <your-namespace>`
-6. Create a `values.yml` file from [this template](https://github.com/medic/helm-charts/blob/main/charts/cht-chart-4x/values.yaml) and edit the following fields:
+7. Create a `values.yml` file from [this template](https://github.com/medic/helm-charts/blob/main/charts/cht-chart-4x/values.yaml) and edit the following fields:
       * `project_name` - likely your username followed by `-dev`.
 For example `mrjones-dev`
       * `namespace` - likely the same as project name, your user followed by `-dev`.
 For example `mrjones-dev`
       * `chtversion` - this should match the version you cloned from